dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.3 - [Animation and fractals](/2020/02/19/canvas-example-animation-fractal/)

 I have some interest in fractals, and thus far I have this one post that I have worked out where I am making a basic fractal and displaying a fractal like animation with canvas elements.
+It is nothing major just a basic visual effect that has to do with something that keeps scaling up or down forever which seems to be the central things about fractals.

 ### 3.4 - [Animation and pixmaps](/2021/01/29/canvas-example-animation-pixmaps/)